-3.6 The Scottish Building Regulations were amended in 2005 to introduce a requirement for automatic life safety fire suppression systems to be installed in new high rise domestic buildings over 18 metres in height, residential care buildings, sheltered housing complexes and enclosed shopping centres6.
-The Regulations have been further modified to require the provision of automatic fire suppression systems in all new school buildings from October 2010.
+3.6 The Scottish Building Regulations were amended in 2005 to introduce a requirement for automatic life safety fire suppression systems to be installed in new high rise domestic buildings over 18 metres in height, residential care buildings, sheltered housing complexes and enclosed shopping centres.
+The Regulations were further modified to require the provision of automatic fire suppression systems in all new school buildings with effect from October 2010.